urieco/Restaurant-Page/README.md

+# Restaurant-page

-Goal: Render a simple restaurant homepage using mostly JavaScript.
-Practice using webpack
+Goal: Render a simple restaurant homepage using mostly JavaScript and practice using Webpack to improve the workflow.